yujhenchen/socket-react-fullstack-monorepo/README.md

 ## About The Project

-Full stack web application built with a monorepo using Turbo, featuring a Socket.io and Express.js backend, and a Vite, React, Tailwind CSS, and Flowbite-React frontend.
+A real-time multi-user full-stack web application built with monorepo using Turbo.
+The backend utilizes Socket.io and Express.js, while the frontend is crafted with Vite, React, Tailwind CSS, and Flowbite-React.
+Features include common web elements like dropdown lists, textareas, and radio buttons, along with Google Maps API integration

 ## Issues Encountered and Solutions
 Add something